H4K0N42/OverLock/README.md

 # OverLock
 Instalock a Hero in Overwatch 2

+## Run
+Run /compiled/main.exe if you have not installed Python